 Orvieto's medieval cathedral is known for its gleaming mosaic-covered facade and is one of Italy's top Romanesque - Gothic masterpieces.
 Also of note are the large bronze doors, statues adorning the exterior, and two interior chapels with beautiful frescoes.
 The cathedral is also stunning because of its setting, sitting atop a tufa ridge.

-The 12th century duomo of Modena is one of Italy's top Romanesque cathedrals and most recently became the final resting place of popular tenor Luciano Pavorotti.
-The exterior is adorned with Romanesque figures depicting scenes from the Bible and inside treasures include mosaics, a 13th century marble parapet portraying the Passion of the Christ, and two terra cotta nativity scenes from the 15th and 16th centuries.
-The cathedral, along with the bell tower and and Piazza Grande, have been named a UNESCO World Heritage Site.
+The 12th-century duomo of Modena is one of Italy's top Romanesque cathedrals and most recently became the final resting place of popular tenor Luciano Pavarotti.
+The exterior is adorned with Romanesque figures depicting scenes from the Bible and inside treasures include mosaics, a 13th-century marble parapet portraying the Passion of the Christ, and two terra cotta nativity scenes from the 15th and 16th centuries.
+The cathedral, along with the bell tower and Piazza Grande, has been named a UNESCO World Heritage Site.